w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 ### Setting a proxy

-Setting a proxy is simple and involves only submitting a single transaction, the transaction type "setProxy" from the "democracy" pallet.
+Setting a proxy involves submitting a single transaction, the transaction type "setProxy" from the "democracy" pallet.

 You can make this transaction from Polkadot Apps by navigating to the "Extrinsics"